open-mmlab/mmdetection/docs/en/tutorials/how_to.md

 ## Unfreeze backbone network after freezing the backbone in the config

 If you have freezed the backbone network in the config and want to unfreeze it after some epoches, you can write a hook function to do it.
-Taking the 'Faster R-CNN' algorithm as an example, you can freeze one stage of the backbone network and  add a `custom_hooks` in the config as below:
+Taking the Faster R-CNN with the resnet backbone as an example, you can freeze one stage of the backbone network and  add a `custom_hooks` in the config as below:

 ```python
 _base_ = [